XML RSS

 Kaiserschmarrn

-It consists of pancakes, normally with raisins, which are chopped or split up while being fried.
+Now to explain what it is.
+It is basically a pancake recipe, sprinkled with raisins, while being fried in the pan it is then chopped or split up into pieces.
 The pancakes are then sprinkled with icing or powdered sugar and served with various fruit compotes.

 Our favourite is apple but you can serve strawberry, plum, or whichever you prefer.